COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Spinal Block for Childbirth

 Spinal anesthesia (spinal block) is a way to control pain using anesthetic medicine.
 It causes complete loss of feeling and muscle control below the waist.
 A spinal block is often used for an assisted delivery (such as a cesarean section or a delivery with forceps).
 Or it can be used when a delivery is happening fast.
 The benefit of a spinal block is that it works quickly.

 A spinal block is similar to epidural anesthesia.
 But the anesthetic for a spinal block is injected in a single dose into the fluid around the spinal cord.
 A spinal block may also be called a saddle block.
 It numbs the area that would come into contact with the saddle of a horse.

-Like an epidural catheter, a spinal block must be administered by an
+Like an epidural catheter, a spinal block must be given by an anesthesia specialist.

 Current as of:

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineJohn M. Freedman MD - Anesthesiology

 Author: Healthwise Staff

 Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & John M. Freedman MD - Anesthesiology